michaelchoie/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+I think that the functionality seemed quite simple and straight forward, but in reality, there's many moving parts and thus many points of failure.
+For example, I found that connecting my phone to Alexa and the Razer hardware would oftentimes go offline.
+Additionally, Alexa's Speech-to-text functionality would sometimes not work, and I'd have to try to pronounce things a bit more clearly.
+Finally, WiFi connectivity presents some issues, especially with respect to the proposed functionality of keeping track of time (e.g., does it assume that the session is over or does it keep track on local?)

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Not particularly, we had come up with many ideas prior to the acting and thus there was not much more ideation at this time.

 ## Part C. Prototype the device